Invariants that are covering spaces and their Hopf algebras: Introduction

 \section{Introduction}

 In this paper we establish new relations between the invariant theory of $\GL_d(K)$, where $K$ is a field of characteristic zero, and the representation theory of finite groups.
 Recall that for $(p_i,q_i))\in (\N^2)^r$, an algebraic structure of type $((p_i,q_i))$ is a finite dimensional vector space $W$ equipped with structure tensors $x_i\in W^{p_i,q_i} = W^{\ot p_i}\ot(W^*)^{\ot q_i}$.
 In \cite{meirUIR} a universal ring of invariants $\Ainf$ for algebraic structures of type $((p_i,q_i))$ was constructed.
-This is a commutative ring that projects onto all the invariant rings $K[U_d]^{\GL_d}$, where $U_d$ is the affine space of structure constants for algebraic structures of type $((p_i,q_i))$ and dimension $d$, on which $\GL_d$ acts by a change of basis.
+The set $X$ is the union $\bigsqcup_{d\geq 0} X_d$, where $X_d$ consists of the isomorphism types of algebraic structures of type $((p_i,q_i))$ with a closed $\GL_d(K)$-orbit.
+See the Introduction and Section 3 of \cite{meirUIR} for more details.
+The ring $\Ainf$ is a polynomial ring that projects onto all the invariant rings $K[U_d]^{\GL_d}$, where $U_d$ is the affine space of structure constants for algebraic structures of type $((p_i,q_i))$ and dimension $d$, on which $\GL_d$ acts by a change of basis.
 In the case where the type of the algebraic structure is $((1,1),(1,1)\ldots, (1,1))$ our algebraic structure is a vector space equipped with a finite number of endomorphisms.
 The invariant rings for such structures were studied by Procesi, Drensky, and Razmyslov, among others.
 See \cite{ADS},\cite{BD},\cite{Hoge},\cite{Nakamoto},\cite{Popov},\cite{Procesi},\cite{Teranishi}.
-The invariant theory of other algebraic structures, such as lie algebras, subfactors, Hopf algebras, and Hopf-Galois extensions, was also studied by Datt, Kodiyalam, and Sunder, by Kodiyalam and Sunder, by Bar Natan, by Vaintrob, and by the author of this paper.
+The invariant theory of other algebraic structures, such as Lie algebras, subfactors, Hopf algebras, and Hopf-Galois extensions, was also studied by Datt, Kodiyalam, and Sunder, by Kodiyalam and Sunder, by Bar Natan, by Vaintrob, and by the author of this paper.
 See \cite{DKS}, \cite{KS}, \cite{meirHopfI},\cite{meir2}, \cite{BN}, \cite{Va}

 It was shown in \cite{meirUIR} that $\Ainf$ admits a structure of rational positive self adjoint Hopf algebra (rational PSH-algebra).
 This is a generalization of the structure of a PSH-algebra, defined by Zelevinsky in \cite{Zelevinsky}.
-PSH-algebra usually arise in the study of the representation theory of families of finite groups such as $(S_n)_n$ or $(\GL_n(\F_q))_n$, where $q$ is a prime power.
+PSH-algebras usually arise in the study of the representation theory of families of finite groups such as $(S_n)_n$ or $(\GL_n(\F_q))_n$, where $q$ is a prime power.
 They are graded, defined over $\Z$, and admit a basis with respect to which all the structure constants are non-negative integers.

 Zelevinsky showed that there is a unique, up to rescaling of the grading, \emph{universal} PSH-algebra, and that every PSH-algebra splits uniquely as the tensor product of universal PSH-algebras.
 He also showed that the different tensor factors of universal PSH-algebras are in one-to-one correspondence with \textit{cuspidal} elements.
 By definition, these are basis elements of norm 1.
 Equivalently, these are basis elements that are orthogonal to all multiplications of basis elements of lower degree.
 The universal PSH-algebra is isomorphic to the PSH-algebra that arises in the representation theory of the symmetric groups.